jmchavda2006-glitch/Mini_Projects_of_GCET_College/PWP_Mini Project/README.md

-Here is a complete, dedicated `README.md` tailored specifically for your **Student ID Card Generator** project.
-It includes your exact tech stack, a clear structure, and the step-by-step terminal commands you used to get it running.

----

 # 🪪 Automated Student ID Card Generating System

 A practical web platform that automates institutional asset generation.
 Students can fill out a dynamic web form with their profile details and portrait images, and the system instantly maps the data onto a template to produce a crisp, download-ready student identification card.